 Most experts agree that your baby is ready to begin drinking cow’s milk at his or her first birthday.
 But for many parents, the transition can raise confusing and difficult questions.
 Why not earlier?
 How much milk do you give?
 What if it doesn’t agree with my baby?
-That’s why it’s a good idea to educate yourself about milk and its nutritional role before your baby turns one.
+These questions are why it’s a good idea to educate yourself about milk and its nutritional role before your baby turns one.

 Milk is an important part of a young child’s diet because of the vitamins and minerals it provides to give energy and strength to a growing body.
 Whole milk – as opposed to skim or reduced-fat milk – is recommended for children younger than age two because the fat content and calories are critical for this stage of development.

 When introducing milk, it’s a good idea to start slowly, mixing it with cereal first or combining it with formula and gradually adding more milk to the mix.
 Some babies take to cow’s milk right away, but others balk at the unfamiliar taste.
-Also if your baby is used to drinking warm formula or breast milk, he or she might reject a new drink that is cold.
+Also, if your baby is used to drinking warm formula or breast milk, he or she might reject a new drink that is cold.
 You may try giving warm milk at first, but you don’t want to make it a habit; otherwise you’ll be warming up milk for months.
 As with all new foods, the key is to start gradually and let them get used to it slowly.

 Once your child is accustomed to drinking milk, the recommended amount is two to three cups, or 16 to 24 ounces of whole milk per day.
 But don’t overload on the milk: If they take in more than 24 ounces of milk per day, it may make them too full to eat a balanced diet of other foods, especially iron-rich foods.